Ghxst07/Ghxst07/README.md

-- 👋 Hi, I’m @Ghxst07
+- 👋 Hi, I’m Arindol Sarkar
-- 👀 I’m interested in bot making, simple and small game dev
+- 👀 I do backend stuff and develop bots.
-- 🌱 I’m currently learning JS, and Python
+- 🌱 I’m currently learning DS and AI/ML
-- 📫 How to reach me by gamerzarindol@gmail.com
+- 📫 How to reach me by arindolsarkar07@gmail.com